Yonomi/yonomi-flutter-demo/README.md

 You will use `YoRequest.request()` to simplify making requests to the platform.

-**Example**: Building a request object using user Id "1234"
+**Example**: Building a request object using user ID "1234"

 ```
 Request request = await YoRequest.request("1234");
 ```

-**Note:** This method builds a valid request by using the configured graphql endpoint, the user Id passed in as a parameter, the private key stored as `jwtRS256.key`, and the configured tenant id.
+**Note:** This method builds a valid request by using the configured graphql endpoint, the user ID passed in as a parameter, the private key file named `jwtRS256.key`, and the configured tenant ID.

 ### Configuring a device to run the app: